-5.2 OPT OUT
+5.2 OPT OUT.

 - (a) The District's standard meter is an advanced meter with broadcast communications enabled.
 At its discretion and subject to Eligibility Criteria the District offers a non-standard option for residential electric customers to have meter broadcast communications turned off at their premise.
 Customers must apply and be approved.
 Upon application approval, the District will charge monthly meter reading fees (See 7.20) and set the customer's advanced meter to Opt Out mode to disable broadcast communications. - (b) Eligibility Criteria.
 The following eligibility criteria must be met in order to qualify and be approved for the non-standard option described in 5.2(a): - This option is only available to electric residential services for single-family residences or multi-unit residences having 4 units or less.
-Commercial/industrial, multi-units having more than 4 units, water services, net metering, temporary services, and Hat Island residents are not eligible. - Customer must have no more than 1 credit disconnect within a rolling backward 12-month period. - Customer must have no record of threats to PUD staff and contractors. - Customer must have no access issues preventing a manual read. - Customer must have no record of meter tampering. - A Customer who elects a self-read monthly meter reading option must miss no more than 2 monthly reads in a rolling backward 12-month period and must submit accurate reads. - (c) Self-Read Meter Reading.
-At the time of application, the customer may elect to read their own meter(s) and submit the readings to the District for monthly billing.
-The District will not be responsible for sending reminders.
-Missed reads will result in an estimated bill. - (d) Eligibility Criteria Must Be Maintained.
-Once non-standard service option is approved by the District, a customer must continue to meet the eligibility criteria listed in 5.2(b).
-If a customer fails to do so, the District will inform the customer in writing, re-enable broadcast communications and stop meter reading fees.
-Thereafter, if the customer is able to meet the eligibility criteria again, the customer may reapply for non-standard service option. - (e) Move Out.
-If a customer moves from a residence at which non-standard service option has been approved, the approval shall be automatically revoked and broadcast communications will be re-enabled on the meter.
-If the same customer moves to a new residence in the District's service area and wishes to opt out again, a new application must be submitted to the District.
+Commercial/industrial, multi-units having more than 4 units, water services, net metering, temporary services, and Hat Island residents are not eligible. - Customer must have no more than 1 credit disconnect within a rolling backward 12-month period. - Customer must have no record of threats to District staff and contractors. - Customer must have no access issues preventing a manual read. - Customer must have no record of meter tampering.

-Customer Service Regulations - Electric Service Effective June 1, 2023 Page 16 of 18
+Customer Service Regulations - Electric Service July 1, 2025 Page 15 of 17